 - Have a whopping 368% return to their shareholders in comparison to their industrial competitors.

 Low employee engagement is certainly a global problem.
-Right now seven out of ten employees are disengaged.
+Right now, seven out of ten employees are disengaged.
 This attitude severely affects the organization’s growth and success and also the morale of the other members who work there.

-On the contrary, the organizations or businesses that excel in their employee engagement strategies and best practices outperform their competitors in terms of profitability and productivity and that is all that matters in this competitive atmosphere.
+On the contrary, the organizations or businesses that excel in their employee engagement strategies and best practices outperform their competitors in terms of profitability and productivity, and that is all that matters in this competitive atmosphere.

 So, what’s the secret recipe to beat the odds?
 How does one come up with employee engagement strategies and best practices?
-It’s not rocket science, here are some of the employee engagement strategies and best practices that any an organization must promote:
+It’s not rocket science, here are some that any organization must promote:

 Best Practice #1: Hire the right people

-Before the face-to-face interview with the candidate, it is important that thorough screening should be done.
-This will result in bringing onboard such employees who from the very beginning have similar vision and passion for the organization, thus proving your employee engagement strategy right!
+Before the face-to-face interview with the candidate, it is important that a thorough screening should be done.
+This will result in bringing on board such employees who, from the very beginning, have similar visions and passion for the organization, thus proving your employee engagement strategy right!

 Best Practice #2: Recognize the efforts

 Saying “thank you” doesn’t really require any investment.
-A simple humane gesture can engage the employees in the organization to perform better.
+A simple, humane gesture can engage the employees in the organization to perform better.

 Best Practice #3: Invest in your people

 Working in a fast-paced environment can exhaust the employees.
 An organization that prioritizes its employees is most likely to perform better.
-Invest in your people, organize training (internal and external) like better communication skills, how to work better in a group etc.to facilitate enthusiasm and better understanding amongst the employees.
+Invest in your people, organize training (internal and external) like better communication skills, how to work better in a group, etc., to facilitate enthusiasm and better understanding amongst the employees.